LarisseLima/LarisseLima/README.md

 ### Hellooo! 👋 Welcome to my profile

-My name is Larisse Lima and I'm  Front-end Development Student at {Reprograma}
+My name is Larisse Lima and I'm  Front-end Developer.

 - 💛  In love with JavaScript